Stochastic resetting prevails over sharp restart for broad target distributions

-It would be of interest to determine conjugate target distributions for first passage problems under resetting other than simple diffusion, {\rm e.g.} diffusion in a potential \cite{RMR19,ANBND19,RRJCP1,RJCP,ARD22} or active Brownian motion \cite{EM18,KSB18,SBS20}.
-Importantly, several experimental groups have been able to implement resetting protocols and reproduce theoretical results.
+It would be of interest to determine conjugate target distributions for first passage problems under resetting other than simple diffusion, {\rm e.g.} diffusion in a potential \cite{RMR19,ANBND19,RRJCP1,RJCP,ARD22} or active Brownian motion \cite{EM18,KSB18,SBS20}. {\black Also one could extend the range of resetting strategies to include time-dependent waiting time distributions, where rates depend either on the time since the last reset \cite{PKE16} or on the absolute time since the process began \cite{KT19}.
+For example, in the latter class a resetting rate $r(t) \propto 1/t$ can reduce the MFPT, averaged over a Laplace distribution of targets, from the constant rate case.} Importantly, several experimental groups have been able to implement resetting protocols and reproduce theoretical results.
 In these experiments optical traps (with a finite width) are generally used to reset and confine colloidal particles and distribution of positions naturally emerge \cite{TPSRR20,BBPMC20,FBPCM21,BFPCM21}.
 Thus, our theoretical predictions hold the promise of experimental realization.\\

 {\it Acknowledgements}: We thank Richard Blythe and Satya Majumdar for reading and commenting on the manuscript.
 SR is thankful to the New Faculty Seed Grant by IISER Berhampur and INSPIRE Faculty (IFA19-CH326) Research Grant (DST/CHM/BPR/110124/063) by DST, Govt. of India.
 She gratefully acknowledges the Elizabeth Gardner Fellowship by the School of Physics \& Astronomy, University of Edinburgh that supported her during the initial stage of this work.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.